 The final piece of advice I would offer to a younger me is to stop hiding in the cheap seats.
 Among a league of leaders who were older and more experienced, I succumbed to the temptation to sit in the back row of the conference room for the first two years as a PAO.
 It felt safer than having my face in the “line of fire.”
 Over time I noticed that the officers who were taken the most seriously all had two things in common: they sat at the main table with the boss and had data points at the ready to back their recommendations.
 One day it clicked with me that to be perceived like them, I needed to start acting like them.

 After the unit returned from deployment, I went into the conference room earlier than usual for our first meeting at home station.
 I took a seat at the main table.
 I kept the seat for the rest of that unit assignment.
 I came prepared with points to convey during meetings.
-The new officers rotating in to the unit assumed that I was an expert and treated me accordingly.
+The new officers rotating in to the unit assumed that I belonged among the court of leaders and treated me accordingly.
 Commanders became accustomed to seeing me among the trusted leaders.
 Their confidence in me inspired new confidence in myself.

 Communicators, put yourself up front in the direct line of fire.
 Learn how to volley back against critics with data that proves you are an expert in your profession.
 The people who sit at the main table and know what they are talking about earn credibility and cultural authority.
 To earn it, you must work for it in the center ring.

 These are three fundamentals that have helped me as a communication leader over the last six years.
 What are yours?